-When restored and healthy, our ravines and Lake Michigan beaches are beautiful assets, an integral part of our community's character, and part of what sets Lake Forest apart.
+When restored and healthy, our ravines and Lake Michigan beaches are beautiful assets, an integral part of our community's character and part of what sets Lake Forest apart.

-No matter where you live in Lake Forest, water you use to sprinkle the lawn or wash your car can travel through our ravines and end up in Lake Michigan, our source for drinking water.
+No matter where you live in the Lake Forest area, water you use to water the lawn or wash your car can travel through our ravines and end up in Lake Michigan, our source for drinking water.
 There are important actions you can take to keep Lake Forest's ravines-and our Lake Michigan beaches-healthy and beautiful.